Encouraging Intra-Class Diversity Through a Reverse Contrastive Loss for Better Single-Source Domain Generalization: Reverse Contrastive Approach

-For comparison without any bias which could be introduced by differences in the backbone network architecture, we implement using a same backbone several other state-of-the-art SDG methods.
-A first SDG algorithm can simply make use of dropout \cite{dropout} to find several useful patterns for classification.
-By zeroing activations inside the network, we force it to look for new patterns.
+A first algorithm to find several useful patterns for classification can simply make use of dropout \cite{dropout}.
+By zeroing activations inside the network, we naively force it to look for new patterns.
 A limitation of dropout is that nothing prevents the network from learning the same patterns through several filters.
 To avoid this redundancy phenomenon, we further implement two straightforward variants using two different regularizations: orthogonality of filters, used in \cite{ortho} (more precisely, we apply the double soft orthogonality regularization) and constraint over the covariance matrix of the filters activations, used in \cite{correlation}.
 Both regularizations are applied on the same layer as dropout, but before dropout is applied for the calculation.
 An orthogonality constraint for filters is supposed to prevent a filter to be close to another.
 The penalisation of the covariance matrix of the activations is based on the idea that filters that generally activate together, or don't activate together, are probably semantically related, even though their weights might be different.
 This constitutes what we call the naive strategies.\\

-We also implement more elaborated SDG models inspired by DG works reviewed in sec.2.
+We also implement more elaborated methods inspired by DG works reviewed in sec.2.
 First, we compare our approach with one inspired from the jigsaw puzzle multi-task strategy used in \cite{carlucci2019domain}.
 Our approach is also compared to a reconstruction multi-task strategy (inspired from \cite{autoencoder}), where the features obtained by the features extractor are used for a classification task, with a classification head, and for an image reconstruction task, with a decoder.
 The feature extractor must extract sufficiently complete patterns to reconstruct the input, which are more than what is extracted with a single classification objective.
-The two strategies tailored precisely for the SDG problem at hand are Representation Self Challenging \cite{huangRSC2020}, and Spectral Decoupling \cite{pezeshki2020gradient}.
+The two strategies tailored precisely for the problem at hand are Representation Self Challenging \cite{huangRSC2020}, and Spectral Decoupling \cite{pezeshki2020gradient}.
+The selected methods were chosen because they improve out-of-domain generalization by finding new patterns.
+We did not compare ourselves with more general methods, such as these using style transfer for instance, because our goal is to measure the ability of an algorithm to find less correlated patterns.